zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 ### The Context

-After entering the debugging session, you can type in Ruby code as if you are in a Rails console or IRB.
+After entering the debugging session, you can type in Ruby code as if you are in a Zoisite console or IRB.

 ```ruby
 (rdbg) @posts    # ruby